sostenibilidad-unam/SHV/README.md

     sql:exec-update "INSERT into tabla values (?,?)"
 [5 "luis"]

+# Python Environment

+The use of a python virtual environment is advised.

+To create one, run:

+   $ virtualenv venv

+Once created it should be activated, before use:

+    $ source venv/bin/activate
+    (venv) $ # environment is now active

 # Extract, Transform & Load

 First grab the header of any output CSV, thusly: